monoare/monoare/README.md

 <h1>About Me</h1>
-#### Hello, I'm Monoare Hossain, a passionate MERN Stack Developer with a keen eye for creating dynamic and user-centric web applications.
+<p>Hello, I'm <strong>Monoare Hossain</strong>, a passionate MERN Stack Developer with a keen eye for creating dynamic and user-centric web applications.
 Currently on a journey to become a full-stack web developer, I bring enthusiasm and dedication to every project.
 My expertise lies in MongoDB, Express.js, React.js, and Node.js, and I am eager to expand my skills across the entire web development spectrum.
-Let's build something amazing together!
+Let's build something amazing together!</p>

 ## GitHub Stats: